aliarafat1000/marketing-campaign-analysis-facebook-or-adwords/README.md

 - **Clicks**: Number of user engagements.
 - **Cost-effectiveness**: ROI in terms of cost per click (CPC) and cost per conversion.

-Here’s a concise table summarizing the skills used in the project:
+Table summarizing the skills used in the project:

 | **Category**            | **Skills/Tools**                                                                 |
 |--------------------------|---------------------------------------------------------------------------------|